tigerfarm/tfptaskrouter/README.md

 --------------------------------------------------------------------------------
 #### Have a Twilio Function Monitor TaskRouter Events

+Monitor event can be used to trigger programs to handle event such as putting a caller into voicemail if no agents are available after a given timeout period.

 Create Twilio Function to echo the TaskRouter event values.
 ````
 exports.handler = function(context, event, callback) {